Biological-Microsystems-Laboratory/micropipette/README.md

 - [x] measure drift for commercial pipette
  - [x] 50 measurements at 200 uL
- - [ ] is measured drift statistically significant?
+ - [x] is measured drift statistically significant?
+No

 - [ ] data and analysis for user data
  - [ ] experimental description and protocol